 You will walk through the former death camps of Auschwitz Birkenau and Majdanek witnessing the gas chambers and crematoria where millions of people were murdered.

 To stand on this ground, to sense “the presence of the absence” is to feel the power of hatred and the danger of indifference.
 Perpetrators wrought this evil.The world, with their silence, gave its consent and allowed the atrocities to continue.

-An integral part of the MRH program pertains to the presence of Holocaust survivors on each and every trip.
-These survivors are the heart and soul of the MRH program and will accompany you on your journey, sharing of their experiences and wisdom.
-You will feel their pain, be strengthened by their courage and become a witness yourself by experiencing the Holocaust through the stories of these remaining survivors.
+An integral part of the MRH program pertains to the presence of Holocaust survivors on each trip.
+These survivors are the heart and soul of the MRH program and will accompany you on your journey, sharing their experiences and wisdom.
+You will feel their pain, be strengthened by their courage and become a witness yourself by experiencing the Holocaust through their stories.

-Throughout your travels in Poland, you will be encouraged to freely discuss your feelings and impressions.There will be unforgettable moments – moments that inspire dialogue and create special bonds of friendship among the diverse participants on the program.
-Built on a solid foundation of mutual respect and understanding, such bonds celebrate the blessings of diversity and exemplify the capacity for reconciliation that exists in the human spirit.
+Throughout our travels, you will be encouraged to freely discuss your feelings and impressions.There will be unforgettable moments – moments that inspire dialogue and create special bonds of friendship among the diverse participants on the program.
+Built on a solid foundation of mutual respect and understanding, such bonds celebrate the blessings of diversity and exemplify the capacity for reconciliation in the human spirit.